 Japan is like no other place in the world.
 It’s a country of contrast and contradiction – where cutting-edge technology, high-speed trains, and futuristic fashions are just as much a part of daily life as centuries-old traditions, ancient temples, and serene bamboo forests.

-There’s so much to see and do here, in fact, that first-time visitors can find it overwhelming.
+In fact, there’s so much to see and do here that first-time visitors can find it overwhelming.
 So, if you’re thinking about visiting Japan, here’s our pick of the top places to visit and things to do.

 If Tokyo is Japan’s visionary capital and Kyoto its historic heart, then Osaka is the city of food, drink, and fun.